 Read about whiplash in this article, and then contact us, the Atlanta whiplash attorneys, Allen & Scofield Injury Lawyers, LLC, to start the process of getting you the compensation you deserve for your whiplash injury.
-You can reach our catastrophic injury lawyers at (404) 419-6674 or via our online form to schedule a free, initial consultation.
+You can reach our best personal injury lawyers at (404) 419-6674 or via our online form to schedule a free, initial consultation.

 What is Whiplash?

 Whiplash is a serious neck injury that causes fatigue, severe pain, and decreased range of motion in the neck.
 Whiplash happens when the neck and head are pulled too far, too fast, and too forcefully.
 Whiplash typically injures the nerves, neck tissues, spinal discs, the spinal column, and muscles.
 Depending upon the severity of your whiplash injury, you might suffer long-term health problems, including psychological issues, like post-traumatic stress disorder.
 Treating these side effects over a prolonged period can lead to significant costs.
 Therefore, you should definitely consider hiring out legal team to fight for the compensation to make you whole.

 Does your neck hurt after a car accident?
 Are you unsure, though, if you have experienced whiplash?
 Look at these potential symptoms of whiplash from a rear-end collision or other whiplash accident.

 According to the Mayo Clinic, those who have suffered whiplash often experience:

 - Inability to move the neck at all